ART + SOCIAL JUSTICE

 Community Care

-Community-centered resources & support for emerging artists and artist groups for greater access to exhibition opportunities and funding.
+Community-centered resources to create greater equity for artists by supporting and amplifying access to exhibition opportunities and funding.

 Art Projects